-- Asymmetric traffic attacks, where a website receives a high volume of fake user requests that are intended to over-consume server resources.
+- Asymmetric traffic attacks, where a website receives a high volume of fake user requests intended to over-consume server resources.

 - Targeted traffic attacks that increase the load on a hosted application, causing it to fail.

-- Multi-level attacks that target both the website and the hosted application at the same time until both crash.
+- Multi-level attacks target both the website and the hosted application simultaneously until both crash.

-Hackers generate illegitimate traffic from multiple IP addresses, so it’s very hard for the victims of DDoS attacks to detect the source.
+Hackers generate illegitimate traffic from multiple IP addresses, so it’s tough for the victims of DDoS attacks to detect the source.

-Hackers engage in DDoS attacks for a number of reasons.
+Hackers engage in DDoS attacks for several reasons.
 For instance, a competitor may want to attack your website to harm your business.
 A hacker may want to attack your site to extract personal and business data.

 Preventing a DDoS attack is far better than overcoming the consequences of one.